Sample ID

 Anyone scans with their phone.
 You get notified.
 The dashboard shows who's interested and who's not.

-I'm not trying to sell you a subscription.
-I want to know if this solves your problem.
+I'm not trying to sell you enterprise software.
+I want to know if this actually solves your problem.

 Working with me:

-- I reply to emails within an hour (7am-8pm European time)
+- I reply to emails within an hour (9am-9pm CET, Mon-Sat)

 - If you need a feature, I'll build it or tell you why it's a bad idea